jarad/jarad.github.com/resources/smaster.md

 Basically to get parallelization on the SLURM cluster, we run each job through its own `srun` command.
 This gets accomplished by changing the `SHELL` in the makefile.
 But every time we send a job to a node, we need the node to execute `module load R` to make sure we have access to R.
 This gets accomplished by the additional line in the `.bash_profile` that gets executed when logging into the node.
+(Nacho tells me that he did not need to add this to his .bash_profile.)

 There are probably alternative approaches but this is what I got to work.
 Also, you can modify the flags for whatever is appropriate in your application.